paxful/EzBitcoin-Api-Wallet/readme.md

 	}

-# make a new sym link for each site
+make a new sym link for each site
+--
 sudo ln -s /usr/local/nginx/sites-available/ezbitapi /usr/local/nginx/sites-enabled/ezbitapi

 sudo service nginx restart

 service php5-fpm restart

-#add firewall rule to add access to apiserver from ip /port if necessary
+add firewall rule to add access to apiserver from ip /port if necessary --
 	ufw status numbered #get status
 	ufw delete [number] #drop rules
 	ufw allow from 192.168.0.1 to any port 80 	#allow by ip and port